DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 Value | Explanation
 ----|----
-selected State | Generate into existing Hierarchy State. independent State machine | Create new State machine.
+selected State | Generate into existing Hierarchy State. independent state machine | Create new state machine.
 <br>
 ### State Machine Name

-The purpose of this text field is to enter the name, the resulting State machine will later have.
+The purpose of this text field is to enter the name, the resulting state machine will later have.
 If no name is provided, the name of the problem, defined in the facts file, is used instead.
 If 'selected State' in 'Generate State Machine Into' is choosen, this field is ignored.<br>

 **Example**<br>